Miss Universe Thailand 2021: Location and date

-On September 6, 2021, TPN Global Co., Ltd. announced that the preliminary and final competition for the Miss Universe Thailand 2021 pageant will be held on October 22 and October 24 respectively, at True Icon Hall of Iconsiam in Bangkok.
-Beauty camp will be held from October 9 to 15 while the swimsuit presentation will be held on October 19.
+On 6 September 2021, the organisers, TPN Global Co., Ltd. announced that the dates for preliminary and final competition would be 22 and 24 October, at the True Icon Hall of Iconsiam in Bangkok.
+With the Beauty camp held from 9 to 15 October, and the swimsuit presentation also on 19 October.
 Both events will be held at Khao Yai National Park in Pak Chong, Nakhon Ratchasima.

 Selection of participants

-On September 6, 2021, TPN Global Co., Ltd. launched the participant selection process for the Miss Universe Thailand 2021 pageant.
-The process begins with the submission of a candidate's application to TPN Global Co., Ltd. The final submission of application is scheduled to be on September 19, 2021.
+On 6 September 2021, the organisers launched the participant selection process for the pageant.
+It began with the submission of applications with final date being 19 September 2021.

-On September 26, 2021, TPN Global Co., Ltd. revealed the Top 63 candidates.
-The audition day and Top 30 announcement was held on October 1, 2021 and the eight candidates who received the Golden Tiara Award at the audition were automatically advanced to the Top 30.
+On 26 September 2021, the organisers announced the 63 candidates.
+The audition day and Top 30 announcement was held on 1 October 2021 and the eight candidates who received the Golden Tiara Award at the audition were automatically advanced to the Top 30.

 Team expert

-On September 6, 2021, TPN Global Co., Ltd. announced the pageant experts and coaches for the Miss Universe Thailand 2021 pageant.
+On 6 September 2021, the organisers announced the pageant experts and coaches for the pageant.